vikasraj00/Flappy-Bird/README.md

   - Avoid touching the pipe.
   - Keep playing until you fall or die.
   - Challenging, addictive, flapper game for all ages.
-  - Cute, tweety bird character with colorful game design
+  - Cute, tweety bird character with simple game design
-  - Try got high score to stay on top Google LeaderBoard.
+  - Try got high score to stay on top LeaderBoard.
-  - Choose red bird, blue bird, green bird or another color which you like from Bird Shop.
   - Tap to screen and try flap bird through pipes.

 ## Screenshots